ericleong/sand.js/README.md

 The cell with the black circle shoud not fall to the lower left because it is blocked by the cell to the left, and the empty cell will become occupied because of the cell above it.

-sand.js checks this and similar cases to conserve cells.
+sand.js checks this and many other cases to conserve cells.
+This is why non-interacting cells ("walls") are a special density - cells that don't move violate the assumptions above.

 ## density